 - Create a PageRank r(P) that is not query dependent

 - Off-line calculations No query time computation

-- Let the Web vote with in-links
+- Let the Web determine importance

 - But not by simple link counts

 - One link to P from Yahoo! is important

 - Many links to P from me is not

 - Share The Vote

 - Yahoo! casts many "votes"

 - value of vote from Yahoo! is diluted

-- If Yahoo! "votes" for n pages
+- ▶ If Yahoo! "votes" for n pages

 - Then P receives only r(Y)/n credit from Y